 How to Dress Professionally on a Teacher’s Income

-But basically the younger you are, the newer you are, and the older your students are, the more important it is to dress professionally – especially at the beginning of the year.
+Basically the younger you are, the newer you are at teaching, and the older your students are, the more important it is to dress professionally – especially at the beginning of the year.

 The difficulty a lot of us run into, though, is how exactly do we do this?
 What exactly is professional enough?
 And how can I afford all these new clothes on a limited teacher’s salary?

-When I first started teaching I sure wished I could just clear the racks at Limited and Express, but that just wasn’t a realistic option.
+When I first started teaching I sure wished I could just clear the racks at Express and Macy’s, but that just wasn’t a realistic option.
 I had just finished paying my way through college, and my brand new husband had gotten laid off from his job 2 days into my teaching career.
 The money wasn’t exactly flowing.

 But the good news is that you don’t need an entire new wardrobe from the best stores in order to dress professionally.
 Not even close….